 - Instagram, Skype, Walmart, and Airbnb (React Native)

 - Google Ads, My BMW App, eBay Motors, and the New York Times (Flutter)

 - The World Bank, Fox Sports, Alaska Airlines, and BBC Good Food (Xamarin)

 To deploy your app on Android, you still need to have Android SDK installed and a Windows, macOS, or Linux machine.
 For iOS, you still need to have iOS SDK, Xcode, and exclusively a macOS machine.
-Below is a list of IDEs that support the cross-platform frameworks mentioned earlier:
+Below is a list of IDEs that support the cross-platform frameworks mentioned previously: